 Hruby has consulted extensively in over twenty-five African markets and regularly advises senior policymakers and Fortune 500 companies on doing business in Africa.
 She is the former managing director of the Whitaker Group, an Africa-focused advisory firm that has helped facilitate well over $2 billion in capital flows to the continent.
 Prior to that, she was an International Trade Specialist at the Barnett Group LLC, where she worked with corporate clients to resolve trade problems in the Middle East and Africa.

-Hruby has consulted extensively in over twenty African markets and spends more than half her time engaging with senior African policymakers and leading companies.
-Passionate about strengthening and deepening relations with African countries, Hruby works to ensure Africa is kept on the US foreign policy agenda and has worked on the Congressional renewal of the African Growth and Opportunity Act (AGOA) four times.
+Hruby has led CEO-level delegations to African countries, coordinated presidential visits to the United States, and consistently works to ensure Africa is kept on the US foreign policy agenda.
+She has advised the US Chamber of Commerce’s Africa Division and has worked on the Congressional renewal of the African Growth and Opportunity Act four times.